-The U.S. Congress, through adoption of the FAST Act (Fixing America's Surface Transportation Act), requires all metropolitan planning organizations to report annually on the funds obligated by FHWA and FTA.
+The U.S. Congress, through adoption of the Infrastructure Investment and Jobs Act (IIJA), also referred to as the Bipartisan Infrastructure Law (BIL) requires all metropolitan planning organizations to report annually on the funds obligated by FHWA and FTA.
 The purpose is to further transparency of the federal government's role in transportation.